 Generate random math problems for your students.
 NumberQ allows teachers to create unique problems in a wide array of subjects.

-For many of the problem types, the answer to the question is actually determined first and is used to build the rest of the problem.
-In linear equations for instance, the x value that solves the equation is 'built-in' to the coefficients; so we can have random values for the coefficients and still always have a particular solution.
-Despite this, all of the generators have been tested extensively using a computer algebra system (CAS) by matching the answer supplied by the generator to the one calculated by the CAS.
-Each generator has been tested over 100,000 times.
+For many of the generators, the answer to the question is actually determined first and is used to build the rest of the problem.
+These all follow a process of finding the generalized solution to the problem, then using that solution with specific constraints.
+So if we find the general solution to a particular linear equation (for example), we can then put constraints on that solution (maybe forcing it to be an integer), and use that to figure out what the coefficients must be.
+However, for generators that don’t follow this pattern, the answer is calculated dynamically as the problem is generated.
+Also, all of the problem types have been verified extensively with a computer algebra system (CAS) by matching the answer supplied by the generator to the one calculated by the CAS.
+Each generator has been tested over 150,000 times.